Winding Up Petition: A 2026 Guide For Directors & SMEs

 - Keeping accurate records: Maintain up-to-date accounting records, board minutes, and financial statements.
 Missing or inaccurate information can be treated as evidence of misconduct.

-FAQ’s on winding up orders
+FAQ's on winding up petitions

 A winding-up order is a court order to wind up a company that cannot pay its debts.
 Once made, the company enters compulsory liquidation and an Official Receiver takes control.